 We need to wrap up warm during the winter months.
-It can be so cold here in New Zealand and animals feel the cold too.
+It can be so cold here in New Zealand and it's important to remember that animals feel the cold too.
 Leaving them unprotected can spell danger for companion animals (pet animals).

 Here are our tips for keeping your companion animals warm during the cold winter months.

 Watch the water!